yeoldegrove/ha-sap-terraform-deployments/README.md

 **Salt** configures all virtual machine instances that are provisioned by terraform.
 This includes configuring the operating system, mounting filesystems, installing SAP software, installing HA components.
-It does so by using pillars/grains which are injected by terraform in a flexible and customizable way.
+It does so by using `pillars` and `grains` which are injected by terraform in a flexible and customizable way.

 ```